Virginia Tech: Ross Truett Ashley named as gunman

 Officials said Ashley had stolen a car on Wednesday from a real estate office in Radford, which was found on the Virginia Tech campus after the attack.

-Police have managed to piece together his last movements but not his motive.'No link'
+Police have managed to piece together his last movements but not his motive.

 According to police, Ashley, who was enrolled part-time at Radford, entered a real estate office with a handgun and demanded the keys to an employee's vehicle.